manufebie/program-design-method/README.md

 ### About

-This repository contains the exercises with files.
+This repository contains python exercises for the Program Design Methods class.

+1. Python - Reading and writing to files exercises
+2. Python - Object Oriented Program, ATM simulator